Header Graphic

 August 26, 2013 @ 4:57 PM

 Here is a job our local service affiliate ran into recently.
 This was a wood burning fireplace insert that had been installed for many years with no liner or maintenance.
 The result was aan extremely dangerous build up of creosote that could result in a devastating chimney fire at any time resulting in loss of property of life.
-Luckily this customer called to have the chimney serviced before the upcoming burning season.
+Luckily this customer called to have the chimney serviced, a key aspect of chimney safety tips, before the upcoming burning season.
 Approximately eighty pounds of creosote was removed and a flexible chimney liner installed to the insert.
-This person can burn safely with an appliance that will run more efficiently then it ever has.
+This person can burn safely with an appliance that will run more efficiently then it ever has, thanks to adhering to essential fireplace safety tips.

 Read More